JHGFD82/RoManTools/docs/CLI.md

 ## 3. Required Arguments

-### Note: "methods" refers to currently supported romanization methods:
+### Note: "methods" refers to currently supported Mandarin romanization methods:

 - Pinyin (entered as `py` or `pinyin`)
 - Wade-Giles (entered as `wg` or `wage-giles`)